islammohy/CharRemoveer/README.md

 # CharRemoveer
 Remove Specific Character from all txt files inside specific folder

+To run in CMD
+node app.js

-requried node JS to be installed
+Requried node JS to be installed
+To ensure that you have node JS installed node -v